lsst-ts/observatory-ops-docs/AuxTel/Non-Standard-Operations/Recovery-after-Shutdown/Recovery-after-Shutdown.rst

 #.
 After a minute it should be back.

-If remote reboot is not possible, then you must mannually reset the cRIO:
+If remote reboot is not possible, then you must manually reset the cRIO:

 #.
 Locate the **ATMCS/ATPneumatics cRIO** and press the reset button briefly (**less than 1 second**).